-All Automationdirect products are tested to withstand field strength levels up to 10V/m, which is the maximum required by the relevant EU standards.
+All AutomationDirect products are tested to withstand field strength levels up to 10V/m, which is the maximum required by the relevant EU standards.
 While all products pass this test, analog modules will typically exhibit deviations of their readings.
-This is quite normal; however, systems designers should be aware of this and plan accordingly.
+This is quite normal, however, systems designers should be aware of this and plan accordingly.

-When assembling a control system using analog modules, these standards must be followed and should be integrated into the system design.
-This is the responsibility of the system builder/ commissioner.
+When assembling a control system using analog modules, these issues must be adhered to and should be integrated into the system design.
+This is the responsibility of the system builder/commissioner.